-Hearing stories from slow-living modern moms around the world never ceases to impress me.
-Today, I’m sharing more amazing ideas from, Willow, a mom living a slow and intentional life in the winelands of South Africa.
+Hearing stories from slow-living modern parents around the world never ceases to impress me.
+Today, in another edition of the Modern Parent Series, I’m sharing more amazing ideas from, Willow, a mom living a slow and intentional life in the winelands of South Africa.

 Willow has some great insights (that we probably all should tape to our bathroom mirror) to remind us about the real priorities of parenting.
 She shares some wonderful suggestions about how she maintains focus on what really matters.
 You’re sure to love her!

 Tell us a little bit about yourself, your family, where you live, etc… What is the Willow 101?

 I was born and mostly raised in Alaska by proper wild hippy parents.
 As we always rebel against the ‘norm,’ I decided to be an academic rather.
 My academic pursuits brought me to South Africa, where I worked on a job skills training project in an impoverished area outside of Cape Town.

 Like many people, I fell in love with this beautiful city and just never left.
 My early years in South Africa I married young and divorced young, I worked odd jobs and made it work.
 My career never really took off, but I got to live in a country I had grown to love.

 I got involved in the travel industry completely by accident and found something I really loved doing – researching incredible places for people to experience the wilderness.
 I met a kind and generous man around the same time, and we had two boys in quick succession – the most wonderful and agonizing 2 years of my life.
 I chose to live in the country for those hard years so that my kids could run free in nature and experience their mom being relaxed and peaceful; most days I’m still not, but the environment in Franschhoek is so beautiful and we have a really simple, uncomplicated experience out here.